Transform your ideas into powerful digital solutions with

 Choose a low-risk, high-impact use case and run a pilot.
 This helps you test the waters, learn from real-world results, and iterate on your approach.

-Start by automating lead scoring using AI and compare the results with traditional methods over 30 days.
+Example: Start by automating lead scoring using AI and compare the results with traditional methods over 30 days.
 Measure conversion rates and time saved.

 8. Measure Performance and Iterate